-By City Council resolution and through agreements with its labor units, the City provides certain health care benefits for retired employees (spouse and dependents are not included for CalPERS Miscellaneous employees, but are included for CalPERS Safety employees in the CalPERS Health Program governed by the Public Employees' Medical and Hospital Care Act (PEHMCA)) under a single employer defined benefit plan.
+By City Council resolution and through agreements with its labor units, the City provides certain health care benefits for retirees (spouse and dependents are not) under a single employer defined benefit plan.

-The City also offers a Defined Contribution (DC) Plan to the following employee groups: SEIU Clerical and Technical, EAGLES, Non-Sworn POA, Miscellaneous and Management employees (excluding CalPERS Safety Management).
+The City also offers a Defined Contribution (DC) Plan to eligible miscellaneous employees.
 If an employee elects to participate in the DC Plan, the City makes contributions on behalf of the employee into a Health Savings Account (HSA).
 Employees who have elected the DC Plan are not included in the City's actuarial valuation for Retirees' Health.

 As a component unit of the City, the Shoreline Community shares in the risks, rewards and costs including benefit costs with the City.
 The Shoreline Community presents the related Other Post-Employment Benefits (OPEB) disclosures as a participant in a costsharing arrangement with the City.
-The City has determined the Shoreline Community's annual required contribution (ARC) and OPEB cost based upon an actuarial valuation performed in accordance with GASB Statement No. 45.
-The City's Fiscal Year 2015-16 ARC, based on the City's July 1, 2015 actuarial valuation, was \$5.5 million.
-For the fiscal years ended June 30, 2016, 2015, and 2014, the Shoreline Community paid \$96,000, \$475,000, and \$74,000, respectively, as requested by the City.
+The City has determined the Shoreline Community's Annual Required Contribution (ARC) and OPEB cost based upon an actuarial valuation performed in accordance with GASB Statement No. 45.
+The City's Fiscal Year 2016-17 ARC, based on the City's July 1, 2015 actuarial valuation, was \$5.7 million.
+For the fiscal years ended June 30, 2017, 2016, and 2015, the Shoreline Community paid \$901,000, \$18,000, and \$403,000, respectively.

-Additional information regarding the contribution requirements, funding status and progress of the City's other post-employment benefits can be found in the notes to the City's basic financial statements.
+Additional information regarding the contribution requirements, funding status and progress of the City's OPEB can be found in the notes to the City's basic financial statements.